happycube/ld-decode/README.md

 <img src="https://github.com/oyvindln/vhs-decode/wiki/assets/images/Post-Processing/Jennings-With-VBI.png" width="600" height="">

-## Terminal Arguments
+# Terminal Arguments

-VHS-Decode supports various arguments to change how captured tape recordings are processed.
-These vary slightly between formats like VHS & Umatic but the basic oprations remain the same.
+The decoder's support various arguments to change how captured tape recordings are processed.

+These vary slightly between formats like VHS & Umatic, but the basic arguments remain the same.

-The list below is a short list for common/daily usage but does not cover all the abilities and new or advanced command arguments possible so please read the [complete and upto-date command list](https://github.com/oyvindln/vhs-decode/wiki/Command-List) on the wiki as commands may change or be deprecated, so its always good to check this list for any updates.
+The list below is a short list for common/daily usage but does not cover all the abilities and new or advanced command arguments possible, so please read the [complete and upto-date command list](https://github.com/oyvindln/vhs-decode/wiki/Command-List) on the wiki as commands may change or be deprecated, so its always good to check this list for any updates or specific issues you're trying to correct.

-## Sample Rate Comamnds
+## Sample Rate Commands

 > [!CAUTION]
-> This is a mandatory setting for the decoders to work properly.
+> This is a mandatory setting for the decoders to work.

 By default, this is set to 40 Mhz (40msps) (the sample rate used internally and by the Domesday Duplicator) at 16 bits.

 The decoder is 8/16 bit agnostic so as long as sample rate is defined, it will decode it same for 10-bit packed captures and if its FLAC compressed.

 `-f` Adjusts sampling frequency in integer units.

 Example's `-f 280000hz` or `-f 28mhz` or `-f 8fsc`

-###  CXADC Specific Sample Rate Commands

-> [!NOTE]
-> These are just shorthand arguments for there respective samplerate option.

-`--cxadc`    28.6 MHz/8-bit  (8fsc) (Recommended for stock card capture)

-`--cxadc3`   35.8 MHz/8-bit  (10fsc) (Not recommended for capture due to up-sampling)

-`--10cxadc`  14.3 MHz/16-bit (4fsc) (Not recommended for capture due to under-sampling)

-`--10cxadc3` 17.9 MHz/16-bit (5fsc) (Not recommended for capture due to under-sampling)
+In the case of stock CX Card use `-f 28.6` for example or [legacy CXADC designers](https://github.com/oyvindln/vhs-decode/wiki/Command-List#cxadc-sample-rates-stock).

 ## TV System Commands

 > [!CAUTION]
-> This is a mandatory setting for the decoders to work properly.
+> This is a mandatory setting for the decoders to work as intended.

 Changes the [TV System](https://github.com/oyvindln/vhs-decode/wiki/TV-Systems) (line system & respective, colour system if any) to your required regional media format.